Squidiis/Shiro/README.md

 * Message system
     - Sticky message (ensures that a message you specify is always at the end of a channel, if a new message is sent, the sticky message is packed back to the end of the channel)
     - Auto message (always sends a message to a specific channel in a selected interval maxiaml in a 30 day cycle)

+* Ticket system
+    - Tickets with Temp voice channel (a Temp voice channel can be created from each ticket)
+    - The ticket system can be freely designed (message text, the individual layers in the select menu and much more)
+    - Tickets can be easily managed with the help of the bot

 ## 📝 Requirements